-4. Am I supposed to use any after-care products?
+4. Am I supposed to use any aftercare products?

-No, you are not necessarily required to use any after-care products as the roller already aids in absorbing skin care products.
+No, you are not necessarily required to use any aftercare products as the roller already aids in absorbing skincare products.
 But you can apply something like virgin coconut oil to lessen the pain and irritation.

-No, because the body needs all of its nutrients to nourish the baby when you are pregnant or breast feeding.
-Since the derma roller triggers collagen production the process needs nutrients to happen, then it is not advisable to use it during those circumstances.
+No, because the body needs all of its nutrients to nourish the baby when pregnant or breastfeeding.
+Since the derma roller triggers collagen production, the process needs nutrients to occur.
+Therefore, it is not advisable to undergo dermarolling during pregnancy or breastfeeding.